sun1211/travel_demo_app/README.md

-# Welcome App
+# Travel App

-Welcome App is a demo UI for login
+Travel App is a demo UI

 ## Installation